Want More Information About Headaches?

 - Australian Bureau of Statistics

-The Osteopath’s at Equilibrium Sports and Spinal Clinic in Glen Iris are highly trained to identify the main cause of your back pain and implement a specific and effective treatment programme to get you back on your feet quicker.
-Simply call (03) 9822 1900 or click here to book an appointment.
+At Equilibrium Sports and Spinal Clinic in Glen Iris, the Osteopaths are highly trained to help diagnose and treat your headaches.
+We can help get you back on your feet quicker.
+Simply reach out and call (03) 9822 1900 or click here to book an appointment.